harrymkt/mgh/Web/content/docs/blackjack/about.md

 ## Features
 Blackjack advertises the following features:
-* Gain in-game currency which can be used across all the games.
+* Gain in-game currency which can be used across all the games to buy and exchange items.
 * Numbers only; use 1 to 10 numbers and get a total of 21.
 * Keyboard is not required; Android gestures fully supported.